 From a social perspective, the quality of corporate earnings is a direct result of upholding stakeholder value in its supply chains, workforce, and productivity.
 Even in the analyses of the quality of corporate managers, the way that management teams view social contribution and where they position their business in society has a significant impact on the evaluation of the quality of management.

 Governance is the most important factor in evaluating the quality of corporate managers.

 We believe that managers are a crucial factor to corporations maintaining their long-term competitiveness.
 Since its founding, SPARX has operated under the belief that speaking with management teams and analyzing their qualities is a crucial process when deciding whether to make an investment.
-Every year, we conduct more than 2, 800 research activities and strive to improve our capacity to analyze management.
+Every year, we conduct more than 3,000 research activities in 2020 and strive to improve our capacity to analyze management.

 Governance policy is a crucial point of discussion when speaking with corporate managers.
 Governance is a core function of a social system that realizes a functional differentiation between management and capital in a capitalist society.
 Managers being aware of and executing this role is essential, not only for corporate shareholders but for all stakeholders.
 It is vital that managers appropriately carry out their decision-making processes, strategy formulation, and monitoring, both in terms of corporate management and investment selection.

 After evaluating companies from these three major qualitative perspectives, SPARX rates those it considers investment candidates.
 The ESG metric is used in calculating corporate value and in evaluating risk and premium factors in long-term corporate valuations.